ITKTools/ITKTools/README.md

 Conventions
 ------------
 Use --help with any of the programs to display their specific usage information.
-Optional arguments are listed as [-key].
+Optional and required arguments are listed as [-key] and -key, respectively.

 Contributing
 ------------
 Please contact one of the authors or produce a pull request on github.